Evander Holyfield: Early life

+Amateur career

+He began boxing at age seven and won the Boys Club boxing tournament.
+At 13, he qualified to compete in his first Junior Olympics.
+By age 15, Holyfield became the Southeastern Regional Champion, winning this tournament and the Best Boxer Award.
+By 1984 he had a record of 160 wins and 14 losses, with 76 by knockout.

 When he was 20 years old, Holyfield represented the U.S. in the 1983 Pan American Games in Caracas, Venezuela, where he won a silver medal after losing to Cuban world champion Pablo Romero.
 The following year, he was the National Golden Gloves Champion, and won a bronze medal in the 1984 Summer Olympic Games in Los Angeles, California, after a controversial disqualification in the second round of the semi-final against New Zealand's Kevin Barry.

 Professional career

 Light heavyweight

 Holyfield started out professionally as a light heavyweight with a televised win in six rounds over Lionel Byarm at Madison Square Garden on November 15, 1984.
 On January 20, 1985, he won another six-round decision over Eric Winbush in Atlantic City, New Jersey.
 On March 13, he knocked out Fred Brown in the first round in Norfolk, Virginia, and on April 20, he knocked out Mark Rivera in two rounds in Corpus Christi, Texas.